 Table 1.
-Monitoring bores on Lot 13 Horton Road 4 Table 2.
-Stages of the Extraction Operation and Estimated Timeframes 7 Table 3.
-Structures within 1000m of the Proposed Extraction Area 10 Table 4.
-Summary of Dust Control Measures to be implemented for the Extraction Project 10 Table 5: Closure Criteria and Interim Targets 14
+Monitoring bores on Lot 13 Horton Road Table 3.
+Structures within 1000m of the Proposed Extraction Area Table 4.
+Summary of Dust Control Measures to be implemented for the Extraction Project Table 5: Closure Criteria and Interim Targets